 We call this creating “smart content”, which is shaped around your user interactions and needs.

-Using HubSpot Analytics, you can easily see A. what kinds of content are getting the most engagement and B. what’s bringing people to that content to begin with.
-This is invaluable knowledge for assisting in your SEO game in particular.
-If you have a long, link-filled piece of content that’s designed to help a customer pain point, and it’s getting very little traffic, likely there is an issue with your SEO strategy.
+Using HubSpot Analytics, you can easily see what content drives the most engagement and what’s bringing people to that content.
+This is invaluable knowledge for your SEO efforts.
+If you have a long, link-filled piece of content that’s designed to help a customer resolve a pain point, and it’s getting very little traffic, it’s likely there is an issue with your SEO strategy.

-Our Recommendation: We have two.
-For improving your SEO, we recommend performing the google searches you think your customer’s would to see what articles come up.
+Our Recommendation: To improve your SEO, perform the Google searches (in incognito mode) you think your customers would perform in order to see what articles come up.
 You can then use that information to craft more keywords to help improve your content SEO.
 You can also look into HubSpot’s analytics to find what searches led people to you, and insert words of a similar nature.
-As for smart content, not only should you write additional content towards popular topics, but you can also you the “Pillar and Spoke” method to attract people.
-More info coming soon.

-HubSpot can also become your default social media war room.
-Not only is it easy to access of the analytics associated with your social media campaigns, but you can also see how customers travel through your social output and into your owned funnels to find out what’s working, what needs to be changed, and where customers are dropping off.
-We talk alot about this in our blog post and how to best maximize your potential in this space.
-Whenever possible, make sure you publish your social through HubSpot that you can access it’s rich data for all of your needs.
+You can use HubSpot as your default social media war room.
+Not only is it easy to access the analytics associated with your social media campaigns, but you can also see how customers travel through your social output and into your owned funnels.
+You can use this insight to identify what’s working, what needs to be changed, and where customers are dropping off.
+Whenever possible, make sure you publish your social through HubSpot so that you can access its rich data for all of your needs.

-Our Recommendation: You should immediately start testing funnels that have users that have to click a social media ad and head to your site, versus the Facebook/Instagram in-app lead-gen ads we mentioned above.
-In our experience, different business types have a much easier time with lead-gen ads than others, and it’s a good first test to get feedback on.
+Our Recommendation: You should immediately start testing funnels with users that have to click a social media ad to get to your site, versus the Facebook/Instagram in-app lead-gen ads we mentioned above.
+In our experience, different business types have a much easier time with lead-gen ads than others, and it’s a good first test to get feedback.

 HubSpot lets you quickly and easily build your own landing page from scratch.
 While many platforms offer the ability to create your own landing pages, HubSpot’s data collection allows for much higher customer personalization.

 Our Recommendation: Landing pages tend to be very business specific for obvious reasons, but when it comes to tailoring content, we recommend your landing page change slightly depending on the customer’s location, or from where they found your company.
-If they found the page through a social ad, versus just a google search, there is different information you may want to present to them.
+For instance, you may want to offer different information for visitors who found the page through a social ad, versus a Google search.
 This takes time and testing, but an automated, ever-shifting landing page can do wonders for your sales.

-Leadflows are custom pop-up forms that you can create in HubSpot, that activate when a customer hits a certain trigger.
-You can control every aspect of the form, from how it looks, to what makes them spawn, and more.
+Leadflows are custom pop-up forms you create in HubSpot that activate when a customer hits a certain trigger.
+You can control every aspect of the form, from how it looks to what makes them spawn.
 These need absolutely no coding to create, making them invaluable tools to your business.

-We know, it’s a bold statement (and given how GA is free, we still know clients that like to keep it implemented as a safety check) but the analytics dashboards available in HubSpot are just as deep and user friendly, with the added benefit of being connected to all of your other marketing activity.
+We know, it’s a bold statement (that’s why we put it in boldface).
+And since it’s free, we know clients that still like to keep it implemented as a safety check.
+But the analytics dashboards available in HubSpot are just as deep and user-friendly, with the added benefit of being connected to all of your other marketing activity.

-While you can take a deep dive into the information, HubSpot provides you with several out-of-the-box reports to make it even easier to get insights from your data.
+While you can take a deep dive into the information, HubSpot provides you with several out-of-the-box reports to easily gain basic insights from your data.
 And with the new HubSpot Enterprise release, this tool becomes even more powerful, because you can install HubSpot’s analytics into any platform your company uses, not just your website.
 That means that you can keep all of the platforms for multiple brands hooked into HubSpot, and it will automatically use this data to improve your marketing.